John Gasparini

-John "Gino" Gasparini is a former head coach of the University of North Dakota Fighting Sioux hockey men's team and also former president of the United States Hockey League.
+John "Gino" Gasparini (born 1945) is a former head coach of the University of North Dakota Fighting Sioux hockey men's team and also former president of the United States Hockey League.
 Gasparini held a position with St. Cloud State University in 2011-2012 as advisor to the President and is currently an independent sports consultant.

 Career

-He played for the Fighting Sioux from 1964-1967.
+He played for the Fighting Sioux from 1964 to 1967.
 Gino then played one year in the IHL in Toledo.
 He then returned to UND as a graduate assistant while working on his master's degree.
 He transitioned into an assistant coaching position followed by the head coaching job.
-Gasparini also acted as athletic director at UND from 1985-1990.
+Gasparini also acted as athletic director at UND from 1985 to 1990.

 In 2014, Gasparini was inducted into the Northwestern Ontario Sports Hall of Fame in the builders category.